G-Core/product-documentation/documentation/web-security/faq/i-changed-my-a-record-long-time-ago-but-you-are-not-filtering-it-what-to-do.md

 published: true
 order: 40
 toc:
+pageTitle: FAQ.
+Traffic is not Filtered When Changing the A Record | Gcore
+pageDescription: Why the protection doesn't work, even though the A record has been changed?
 ---
 # I changed my A record long time ago, but you are not filtering it.
 What to do?